ElkonLab/scGWAS/README.md

 details the analysis steps and provides links to the vignette:

-  - **Step 1: Identification of connections between developmental trajectories and traits**
+  - **Step 1: Identification of connections between developmental trajectories and traits.** This involves the following:
       - **1a.
-Converting GWAS variant scores into gene-trait association scores.** This step is performed using MAGMA gene analysis.
+Converting GWAS variant scores into gene-trait association scores.** This is performed using MAGMA gene analysis.
 We provide example output [files](https://github.com/ElkonLab/scGWAS/tree/master/data/magma_outputs) for the type 2 diabetes dataset.
 Refer to MAGMA’s